nhsengland/innovation-service-transactional-frontend/README.md

 # NHS Service Transaccional Frontend
 NHS Service Transactional Frontend is a visual gateway to the NHS Innovation Service, in the transactional component.
 It will be used by the following user profiles:
-Unregistered Innovators
+- Unregistered Innovators
-Registered innovators
+- Registered innovators
-Accessors
+- Accessors
+- Needs Assessors
+- Admins

 This project is build in JavaScript + TypeScript, with the **Angular framework** ([angular.io]()), configured as **Server Side Rendering** ([angular.io/guide/universal](Angular Universal)).